ricardoquintaneiro/discrete-mathematics/README.md

 # discrete-mathematics
 Projects based on my discrete mathematics class.
+IN PROGRESS